 Not only however, would passage of the draft Bill in its current form be retrograde, a step in the wrong direction for the Isle of Man, it would undermine efforts elsewhere in the British Isles to prevent sex-selective abortion.
 It is concerning that the laxity of abortion practice that the Bill threatens to affect would introduce the possibility of women from Great Britain illegally abusing the Manx abortion laws as a means of procuring sex-selective abortions that they may not, either now or in the future, be able to access in their own jurisdiction.

-Stop Gendercide recommends that the Manx public, and Manx legislators in Tynwald, bear these dangers in mind when considering the draft proposals currently being consulted on, and further recommends maintaining tighter strictures both in terms of legal grounds and procedural safeguards, that may form a clear bar to sex-selection ever becoming a risk of abortion practice on the Isle of Man.
-This would best be achieved by:
+Stop Gendercide recommends that the Manx public, and Manx legislators in the Tynwald, bear these dangers in mind when considering the Abortion Reform Bill 2018 as currently drafted, and further recommends maintaining tighter strictures, both in terms of legal grounds and procedural safeguards, that may form a clear bar to sex-selection ever becoming a risk of abortion practice on the Isle of Man.
+This would best be achieved by all of the following:

-- The omission of abortion on demand and for any reason before 14 weeks, as the draft Bill would currently affect through clause 6(2).
+- Preferably, omission of abortion on demand and for any reason before 14 weeks, as the draft Bill would currently affect through clause 6(2).
+OR

 - The omission of abortion on non-specific or non-vital ‘health’ grounds, or ‘social’ grounds, as the draft Bill would currently affect through clauses 6(4) and 6(7).